antoniocreal/Rain-prediction-project/README.md

    - Conduct a more robust post-analysis to better understand the model's strengths and weaknesses.

 **Time Series Approach**:
-   - Consider re-framing the project as a time series problem and introduce LSTM layers, which are effective at capturing temporal relationships.
+   - Consider re-framing the project as a time series problem and use LSTM layers for the neural networks, which are effective at capturing temporal relationships.